RandyFoo07/etch-a-sketch/README.md

 * Use HTML DOM event **mouseover** for coloring when hovering mouse over divs
 * Use event **onchange** with color picker to save its value in a variable whenever change is detected
 * Use **removeEventListener** as event listeners cannot be overwritten
+* Use CSS property **opacity** for divs and manipulate its values to create darkening effect for pencil function